brandon-carlisle/git-vault/Modern JavaScript Development, Modules, Tooling, and Functional.md

 Another implication of using top level await is that, if one module imports a module that has a top level await - then the importing module will wait for the imported module to finish the blocking code.

 ## The Module Pattern
 The module pattern is the 'old way' of implementing modules in JavaScript.
-Just like in regular modules, the main goal of the module pattern is to encapsulate functionality, to have private
+Just like in regular modules, the main goal of the module pattern is to encapsulate functionality, to have private data and to expose a private API.

+The best way of doing all that is, by using a function.
+Functions give us private data by default, and return values (which can become our public api).

+How the module pattern is implemented:

+We start with an IIFE, because then we don't need to call it ourselfs, and we can ensure it is called immedietly and once.